SameerAhmed07/Sustainable-Energy-Prediction-Machine-learning-Project-/README.md

-1. SUSTAINABLE ENERGY PREDICTION WEB App
+1. SUSTAINABLE ENERGY PREDICTION WEB APP

    This is a web app built using Streamlit that predicts future energy production based on linear regression models trained on historical data for solar and wind energy.